GSA/digitalgov.gov/content/posts/2015-12-07-the-content-corner-work-smarter-with-workflows.md

 One of the societal changes the Web has precipitated is the democratization of the content creation process.
 Anyone can create and publish content in a variety of formats and platforms.
 Previously, I discussed the power of [user-generated content](https://www.WHATEVER/2015/09/21/the-content-corner-harness-the-power-of-user-generated-content/) and the critical role workflows play in that process.
 One of the most critical user groups, however, are your peers and members of your team.
 The development of a workflow allows for a more open content creation structure and allows for delegation.

 Delegation of steps in the content creation process can be powerful in a variety of ways.
 The first is delegation of specific steps: it can free you or other content creators to focus more on just the writing and creation tasks.
 For example, if you can develop a workflow and have a team member handle the copy editing and [SEO](https://www.WHATEVER/2015/11/30/the-content-corner-the-balance-between-seo-and-the-user/) review portion, then the writer can focus more on sharing their [subject matter knowledge](https://www.WHATEVER/2015/11/02/the-content-corner-the-joys-of-the-content-template/).
-This process works wonderfully in my experience (thanks to my amazing editors at DigitalGov, by the way).
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-425-Question-Mark-on-Organizational-Chart-Business-Concept-Infografx-iStock-Thinkstock-488059434.jpg" alt="Question Mark on Organizational Chart" %}
+This process works wonderfully in my experience (thanks to my amazing editors at DigitalGov, by the way). {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-425-Question-Mark-on-Organizational-Chart-Business-Concept-Infografx-iStock-Thinkstock-488059434.jpg" alt="Question Mark on Organizational Chart" %}

 Delegation can also open the content creation process to other team members with similar expertise, but different perspectives.
 Sharing ideas and leveraging these different views can really provide a much richer content creation process.
 It&#8217;s not quite [crowd-sourcing](https://www.WHATEVER/2014/12/30/opening-government-through-federal-crowdsourcing/) content creation, but it does allow for the integration of your team&#8217;s varied experiences and perspectives on topics.
 I love working with teams on projects because I know I don’t have all the answers and I am not the beginning and end of wisdom.
 Just as the Web opened up content creation, it also opened up the sharing of opinions that can help (<a href="http://digiday.com/publishers/comments-sections/" target="_blank">albeit rarely these days</a>) strengthen your content.